-Actions for professional recognition and competencies in an intersectional perspective

-Among workers' rights, the right to professional recognition, professional development and training, the valorisation of competencies and career advancement are crucial.
+Actions for professional recognition and competencies in an intersectional perspective Among workers' rights, the right to professional recognition, professional development and training, the valorisation of competencies and career advancement are crucial.
 Discrimination can also occur in these areas, especially in unfavourable working environments, when management fails to pay attention to these matters and unions lack awareness.
 In this respect, several collective agreements focus on the importance of an anti-discrimination corporate culture ensuring that for all aspects of the employment relationship (starting with recruitment, and covering also the right to training, remuneration, promotions, transfers and termination of the employment relation itself), that employees are treated fairly and in accordance with their ability to meet their job requirements, without any discrimination on grounds of race, gender, sexual orientation, social and personal position, physical and health condition, disability, age, nationality, religion or belief (Italy, Archive CGIL FDV: Comer Industries, Ferrero, Barilla).

-#Italy #Gender #LGBTQI+ #Racism #Disability #Ageism
+#Italy #Gender #LGBTQI+

+#Racism #Disability #Ageism
-Lessons learnt to develop intersectionality through collective bargaining practices:

-- European Framework Agreements are essential for fostering intersectional collective bargaining at the transnational level.
-Enhancing the role of European trade union federations and transnational company agreements, also as an opportunity to disseminate good practices at the national level. - A multi-stakeholder approach, involving trade unions, employers, and policymakers, enhances effectiveness. - ► Stronger collaboration between national and European trade unions can reinforce bargaining power. - ▶ Building on existing equality approach to make collective bargaining evolve towards intersectionality. - Promoting collective bargaining for the integration of socially vulnerable groups into work and social inclusion. - anonymous reporting and complaints channels.
+Lessons learnt to develop intersectionality through collective bargaining practic ESSONS LEARNT • European Framework Agreements are essential for fostering intersectional collective bargaining at the transnational level.
+Enhancing the role of European trade union federations and transnational company agreements, also as an opportunity to disseminate good practices at the national level. ► A multi-stakeholder approach, involving trade unions, employers, and policymakers, enhances effectiveness.
+Stronger collaboration between national and European trade unions can reinforce bargaining power.
+Building on existing equality approach to make collective bargaining evolve towards intersectionality.
+Promoting collective bargaining for the integration of socially vulnerable groups into work and social inclusion.
+Giving voice to discriminated workers in the workplace also through anonymous reporting and complaints channels. • Corporate due diligence must integrate intersectionality to ensure fair labour practices. • Accountability mechanisms should be in place to monitor compliance at company level.
+Equipping for anti-discrimination: joint committees, works councils and working groups at company level. ► Challenging companies in bargaining aspects of the employment relationship where there may be risks of intersectional discrimination: hiring and recruitment, professional recognition and competencies.
+1